 - A co-op is a credit-bearing, work-based learning opportunity created to assist students in exploring how classroom learning applies to the workplace.

-- Co-op students are supervised by a Career Advisor from their college or school, a faculty member in their department, as well as by the employer, and receive a grade and course credit for the experience.
+- Career Services is responsible for approving and enrolling co-op students.
+During the co-op experience, students are supervised by a faculty member in their department, as well as by the employer, and receive a grade and course credit for the experience.

 How can The Center for Career Services help you as a faculty member?

-By providing information to you that is important to your students’ career development concerning:
+By providing information important to your students’ career development, including:

 - The many career choices suited to students in your major